echogarden-project/echogarden/README.md

 * (**90**%) Background worker
 * (**90**%) WebSocket-based server and API
 * (**70**%) Browser extension, acting as a bridge to a local or self-hosted server.
-Also including integration with the Web Speech API, and real-time narration of page content, with live word highlighting
+Includes integration with the Web Speech API, and real-time narration of page content, with live word highlighting
 * (**60**%) New, high-accuracy text language identification model (own work)

 ### Planned, but not yet started